This isn't an official website of the European Union

 Non-Humanitarian Assistance

-The EU’s non-humanitarian assistance inside Syria, coordinated by the Commission’s Directorate-General for European Neighbourhood and Enlargement Negotiations (DG NEAR) aims at supporting the resilience efforts of Syrian citizens wherever possible at a grassroots level.
+The EU’s non-humanitarian assistance inside Syria aims at supporting the resilience efforts of Syrian citizens wherever possible at a grassroots level.

 At the core of the assistance is the provision of medium-term support to Syrians themselves, as communities or individual agents of change in their quest to live in a peaceful and prosperous society.
 Thus, socio-economic rights and the right to lead a dignified life are emphasised through actions which ensure the availability of decent work and access to essential services.
 In a context where the on-going economic crisis continues to deteriorate, building the resilience and creating opportunities for the Syrian population are key to maintaining social cohesion.